zenywallet/caprese/README.md

 serverStart()
 ```

 One more thing...
 The following function may be used to access the client extension object from workers that only know the client ID.
-However, the `client` objects are usually intended to be accessed from the `server:` blocks and are not permanently accessible from the workers.
-In some cases, resource management such as locking may be necessary.
+However, some methods of *Client* are only intended to be called from the dispatch-level in `server:` blocks and should not be called from another thread worker.
+To use it well, resource management such as locking may be necessary.
+Also *Client* from *ClientId* are temporarily associated and not permanently accessible.
+The association is removed when the client is disconnected.
+This trick will not cause the problem of sending data to the wrong clients as compared to the method using socket numbers or pointers.

 ```nim
 proc getClient(clientId: ClientId): Client